Talk (Yes album): Reissues

-In November 1994, Yes released Yes Active, a CD-ROM containing the album and various interactive bonus material including interviews and band performances.
+In November 1994, the band released Yes Active, an interactive CD-ROM containing the full album supplemented by bonus video material, band interviews, and isolated audio performance tracks.

-Talk was reissued as a Collector's Edition in April 2002 by Spitfire Records, which included "Endless Dream" as a single track, a version of "The Calling" titled "The Calling (Special Version)", and a set of sleeve notes by journalist and Yes biographer Chris Welch.
-In 2006, Talk was released as part of the Yes album compilation box set Essentially Yes (2006) on Eagle Records.
+Talk was reissued as a Collector's Edition in April 2002 by Spitfire Records.
+This edition combined the three sub-movements of "Endless Dream" into a single un-indexed track, added an extended version of "The Calling", and featured liner notes written by rock journalist and Yes biographer Chris Welch.
+In 2006, the album was packaged alongside other era releases in the box set Essentially Yes by Eagle Records.